jv-k/delete-gh-workflow-runs/README.md

-# ▶️👉🏻🗑 Delete Workflow Runs
+# ▶️ 👉🏻 🗑 Delete Workflow Runs

-This npm module can be used to easily delete unneeded GitHub Workflow runs from your GitHub remote repository.
-You can select multiple entries to be deleted at once easily from a navigable list.
+Easily delete unneeded GitHub Workflow runs from your GitHub remote repository.

+Conventiently select multiple entries to be deleted at once from a navigable list.

 It uses the GitHub API, and requires gh (GitHub CLI) and jq (JSON processor).